These are quite easy cake recipes that will give you the most delicious tea time treats!

 millefeuilles that are easier to make and avoid a catastrophe at your

-in Paris.
-They are simply choux buns with flavoured custard fillings and
+They are simply choux buns with flavored custard fillings and covered in icing.

 They are easy to make but you need to make them when you have time as you need patience!